 While Google is supposed to send updates to the business owner when a change is made to a listing, this doesn’t always happen.
 That’s just one of the reasons to closely monitor your profile and ensure that the information is completely accurate.

 Google now has a 90% share of global search, so how your company performs with this search engine giant is critical to the success of your business.
-Reputation.com has now integrated Google’s products and services into its robust array of solutions that can improve your company’s ability to be found in search, convert leads and provide a better customer experience.
+Reputation has integrated Google’s products and services into its robust array of solutions that can improve your company’s ability to be found in search, convert leads and provide a better customer experience.